Storing and retaining sensitive data discovery results - Amazon Macie

 • To store your discovery results for an opt-in Region, such as the Middle East (Bahrain) Region, the bucket has to be in the same Region or a Region that's enabled by default.
 The results can't be stored in a bucket in a different opt-in Region.

-To determine whether a Region is enabled by default, see Regions and endpoints in the AWS Identity and Access Management User Guide.
+To determine whether a Region is enabled by default, see Enable or disable AWS Regions in your account in the AWS Account Management User Guide.

 After you create the bucket, update the bucket's policy to allow Macie to retrieve information about the bucket and add objects to the bucket.
 You can then configure the settings in Macie.